DEVSENSE/phptools-docs/docs/vs/Testing/test-configuration.md

 # Test Configuration

 Configuration of test cases is defined in a standard [PHPUnit Configuration file](http://phpunit.de/manual/current/en/appendixes.configuration.html).
-This allows to specify bootstrap script, timeouts, location of the test files, error handling and other PHPUnit framework options.
+This allows specifying bootstrap script, timeouts, location of the test files, error handling and other PHPUnit framework options.

 See [writing a test case](writing-test) for more details.

 ## Configuration Files

-**Test Explorer** (in the menu `Test / Test Explorer`) lists all the available tests suites by looking in `phpunit.xml` and `phpunit.xml.dist` configuration files within all the opened projects.
+**Test Explorer** (in the menu `Test / Test Explorer`) lists all the available test suites by looking in `phpunit.xml` and `phpunit.xml.dist` configuration files within all the opened projects.

-By default, there should be a single `phpunit.xml` file in the root of PHP project with the following text:
+By default, there should be a single `phpunit.xml` file in the root of the PHP project with the following text:

 ```xml
 <phpunit